dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * name: "String" (optional)

-    The string value of the name parameter is a free form JSON string in which part or all of the parity's name can be included.
+    The string value of the name parameter is a free form JSON string in which part or all of the party's name can be included.

 ### validation